 - 84% of North West businesses admit they are struggling to find the skills they need for their business to succeed

 So how can candidates use the current tech skills shortage to their advantage?

 - If you’re a fresh graduate, your degree alone won’t be enough for you to land your dream job.
 Unpaid work experience in the short term may not seem ideal but may help you go further in the long term.
-Young people often find that the only way to acquire specific technical skills is to gain commercial experience within the tech industry.
+Despite the tech skills shortage, young people often find that the only way to acquire specific technical skills is to gain unpaid commercial experience within the tech industry.

 - Maybe you don’t have a degree?
-Assess your long term career goals and plan your route to success.
-For example, you may work in Tech Support right now, but have aspirations of being an Infrastructure Engineer.
+Assess your long-term career goals and plan your route to success.
+For example, you may currently work in Tech Support but aspire to be an Infrastructure Engineer.
 Speak to your manager about the possibility of training.
 It’s often cheaper for an employer to invest in training existing employees than it is to hire someone who is fully skilled.

 - Thinking of a career change?
-Now could be the perfect time!
-You don’t have to go to university any more to achieve your dreams.
+Now could be a perfect time!
+You don’t have to go to university anymore to achieve your dreams.
 There are plenty of credible online learning institutions which allow you to gain a recognised qualification at your own pace.
 Passion and determination go a long way these days.

 Investing in your skills and development in the short term may pay dividends in the long term.